 When Amazon Prime Video announced its Lord of the Rings prequel, The Lord of the Rings: The Rings of Power, series back in 2017, news about what the expansive TV universe would include was scarce.
 And we had so many questions: Will there be Hobbits?
 Galadriel?
 Ian McKellen?
 Will Peter Jackson be involved?

-The streaming service has since hired writers, is now scouting locations, and even activated social media pages on Facebook, Instagram, and Twitter for the show, which published a provocative and beautifully rendered map of Middle-earth, the fictional realm in which J.R.R.
+The streaming service has since hired writers, scouted locations, and activated social media pages on Facebook, Instagram, and Twitter for the show, which published a provocative and beautifully rendered map of Middle-earth, the fictional realm in which J.R.R.
 Tolkien’s The Lord of the Rings novel takes place, filmed an entire first season and is currently working on a second.

 Considering that the series is the key jewel in the service’s iron crown of proposed big-budget genre shows, here’s a closer look at what we know about the show so far and what Amazon’s teasing with the map may indicate about the eventual program.